Instructor Information: Margaret Stevens

 Eligibility for EWRT 1A or ESL 5 is advised.

 Be prepared to spend ten to twelve hours per week to use and study course materials.
-See catalog and schedule of classes for an exact determination of minimum hours per week based on course load and units.
+See catalogue and schedule of classes for an exact determination of minimum hours per week based on course load and units.
 Read the text and other assigned reading as required and study materials, please see on-line guide including sample tests etc at

 It is the student's responsibility to drop this class with a W.